AjithGeorge/cypress-test-samples/README.md

         Verify that submit require captcha validation
     Note: The test is set till the point of captcha validation.

+    Scenario: Verify data validations available for forms field Test cases:
+        Verify that email accepts only valid inputs Verify that phone number accepts only valid inputs

 ## Explanation:
 All the test code is available in the `/e2e/fl-contact-us/contact.cy.js` file.

-Project is configure with an html reporter -[cypress-mochawesome-reporter](https://www.npmjs.com/package/cypress-mochawesome-reporter).
+Project is configured with an html reporter -[cypress-mochawesome-reporter](https://www.npmjs.com/package/cypress-mochawesome-reporter).
 If the cli command is used with the reporter tag then the report and associated files will be generated automatically.

+`cypress run --reporter cypress-mochawesome-reporter`

-A sample report is also attached for reference.(Report is available inside /reports)
+A sample report is also attached for reference.(Report is available inside cypress/reports)